kllqzh/InsiderRolePrediction/README.md

 # Insider Role Prediction (2020 December)

-The United States is one of the most frequently traded financial markets in the world.The Thomson Router insider trading table 1 dataset captures all insider activities as reported on SEC (U.S. Se- curities and Exchange Commission) forms 3, 4, 5, and 144.
-There had been studies shown, insider trading leads to abnormal returns after the transactions.
-Insiders’ in-depth knowledge in their firm and its customers leads to market believe it is worthy mimicking their trades.
-Non-insider clients would sought after insider trading details from brokers and make trading decisions.
-(Shkilko et al., 2017).
+Background (why we were interested in classifying based on insiders): The United States is one of the most frequently traded financial markets in the world.
+The dataset captures all insider activities as reported on SEC (U.S. Securities and Exchange Commission) forms 3, 4, 5, and 144.
+We believe that using variables (such as transaction date, security type, and transaction amount), we could predict the roles code for a new transaction.
+The reason for the chosen prediction is that the role of the insider gives investors signals of potential internal activities and private information.
+This is crucial for investors to detect important market signals from those insider trading activities, such that they could benefit from the market.

+Goal: To classify the role of an insider in a company based on the data of their trades.

 Key Contribution:
 - First to explore Roles classification with the insider trading dataset, and provide future scholars to insights on information provided from the dataset and further improvement for a higher accuracy prediction model